 Set security by file series of the record.

-Define common searches based on file series of record.
+Define common searches based on file series of records.

 Classification of business activities acts as a powerful tool to assist the conduct of business and in many of the processes involved in the management of records:

-Classification system reflect the business of the organization from which they derive and are normally based on an analysis of the organization's business activities.
+Classification systems reflect the organization's business from which they derive and are typically based on an analysis of its business activities.
+The system can be used to support a variety of records management processes.
 The system can be used to support a variety of records management processes.